2024

 To signify that it is possible to overcome the many sad stories of women whose creativity was dulled or crushed by negative relationships with the men who were close to them.

-The title of the album “Hands”, finally, it brings with it many readings: hands, as the hands we use to ‘make’, hands that follow the movement of thought to ‘concretely realise artistic forms’, hands that therefore express a fusion between mind and body, rejecting an abstract making or entrusted to artificial intelligence.
+The title of the album “Hands”, finally, brings with it many readings: hands, as the hands we use to ‘make’, hands that follow the movement of thought to ‘concretely realise artistic forms’, hands that therefore express a fusion between mind and body, rejecting an abstract making or entrusted to artificial intelligence.
 But hands, a fundamental tool for the human being, can also do so much more.
 Hands reaffirms the need to valorise, perhaps even defend, an ‘artistic making’ that must necessarily pass through a musical craftsmanship, the knowing how to make things, not only to think them, but to know how to realise them in concrete, with one’s own hands, precisely.
 Hands that ‘know’, because developed on experience, on doing in order to learn how to do, in a world in which ‘saying’ seems to prevail more and more dangerously, in order to pretend to know how to ‘do’.
 Hands that have also ‘sweated’: both authors come from classical studies, having attended the Conservatory.
 Perhaps this too may have contributed to developing a certain type of musical thinking, certainly built on a passion for expression through sound, but also forged in the need to organise a method of study and work to achieve the desired results.

 The tracks that make up the album are: